msangel/promisified-resource-loader/README.md

         - [x] use static existing value (most popular case - existing "show error" resource)
     - [x] reject with custom error
   - [ ] use string `name` together with `{ id: "someId", someDataLikeHostOEtc: "localhost", lang: "RU"}` as a key
+- [ ] error handler should accept `error, name` and return promise (if it is not promise - the result will be wrapped with Promise.resolve())
 - [ ] node support
 - [ ] as far as using objects as a keys require external library, this possibility should be pluggable, like: `<script src="./promisified-resource-loader-support-object-keys.js"></script>`
 - [ ] documentation